Frequently Asked Questions

 The basic approach of ISO 14044

-The following efficiencies are to be applied in the eco-costs system (the best practice in Western Europe):
+In the Idemat system, the following efficiencies have been applied (the best practice in Western Europe):

 – 95% to convert heat input to heat output.